-Drawing UML diagrams with Gliffy is easy regardless of which type of diagram you want to create.
-All you need to do is spend a couple of minutes playing with the intuitive Gliffy interface and you’ll be diagramming like a pro.
-In this UML diagram creation tutorial, we’ll assemble a package diagram, but these same techniques apply to all diagram types.
+Drawing UML Diagrams with Gliffy is easy, regardless of which UML diagram type you want to create.
+Just spend a few minutes playing with Gliffy’s intuitive interface and you’ll be ready to diagram like a pro.

 UML Diagram Tutorial For Gliffy

-From the UML 1.0 section of your Shape Library, drag a package symbol onto your canvas.
-While it’s selected, simply type to give it a label.
-Try it by typing “Finance.”
+Or, rather, drag and drop a package symbol.
+From the UML 1.0 section of the shape library drag a package symbol onto your canvas.
+While it’s selected, just type to give it a label.
+In this case, we used "Financing."

-Next, duplicate any of these shapes three more times to add three more package symbols to your diagram.
+Next, we're going to duplicate these shapes three more times to add three more package symbols to your diagram.

 Turn on Snap to Grid and Drawing Guides by clicking those icons in the Icon Bar.
 These tools help you neatly align these new package symbols with the ones already placed.

-To finish, just add connectors.
-Select the Connector icon from the Icon Bar and draw in connectors between your packages as pictured.
-Open Edit Line Properties to select if you want your connectors to have arrowheads, to change the line’s style, and to select the line’s type.
+Once you’ve got things laid out nicely, it’s time to show their connections.
+Open Edit Line Properties to select if you want your connectors to have arrowheads, to change the line’s style, or to select the line type.

 Connect all your package symbols up and you’re ready to share, publish, export, or invite others to collaborate on your UML diagram.

 Get Started with Your Own UML Diagram

 With those basics, you know how to make a UML Diagram.
 Pat yourself on the back!
 Now, give it a go with Gliffy Online or Gliffy Diagram for Confluence.